Esri/calcite-web/docs/source/guides/migration-guide.md

 ### Javascript
 1. Modal markup has updated, and the toggles now must use `js-modal` classes with data attributes, see [modals](../documentation/patterns/#modals)
-2. Must use `js-` classes for interactivity.
-Modifier classes are prefixed.
-See [tabs](../documentation/patterns/#tabs)
 3. [Accordion markup](../documentation/patterns/#accordions) is sustantially different (plus the above changes).
 5. Dropdowns and click dropdowns are now the same thing, just [dropdowns](../documentation/components/#dropdowns)
 6. Site Dropdown removed due to very poor user testing